Overview of Curriculum

 The schedule is subject to change

-The International Student Center offers following Japanese Academic Courses (JACs) in order to meet the diverse needs of international students at different skills and levels.
-JLCC students are eligible to take JACs.
-To take these classes, you will need to register and take a placement test in advance.
-For details of Japanese Language Courses, please visit the official website for International Student Center.
+The International Student Center offers the Japanese Academic Courses (JACs), shown on the right, to meet the diverse needs of international students at different skill and proficiency levels.
+JLCC students also take these Japanese language courses.

 International Student Center